 Cala Bona, situated on the quiet east coast of Majorca, is a peaceful fishing town perfect for those looking for a relaxed holiday in the sun.
 Spend your days relaxing by the harbour watching the fishermen bringing in the days catch or soak up some warm rays in one of the sheltered sandy coves along the coast.
 There’s no wonder that Cala Bona means “the best bay” if that’s what’s on offer!

 Stay local and explore the original winding streets of Cala Bona one day and venture to Caves of Drach, a breath-taking network of caves full of colourful rock formations, the next.
-You can even attend a concert here on the underground lake!
+You can even attend a concert at the underground lake!
 Nearby is also the nature reserve of Punta de n’Amer where visitors can walk among sand dunes and pine forest next to the coast.

 Cala Bona is sprinkled with a choice of sandy coves and hidden bays, perfect for those days where all you want to do is sit back, relax and soak up the sun.
 Divided up by rocky headlands the coves also provide a perfect place to cool down in the calm, blue waters.
 A few minutes down the coast is the pristine beach of Cala Millor, which dazzles with its bright sand and turquoise water.